 You can address the pain by taking over-the-counter medication, but if you think coffee is behind your frequent stomach issues, you may want to start considering making changes when it comes to your java consumption.
 It is important that you observe how your body reacts to certain food and drinks so that you’ll know what to avoid.

 It can be terrifying to feel that your heart is beating too fast like it is going to explode if you don’t do something about it.
 In reality, these palpitations are often the result of caffeine, nicotine, and alcohol.
-In some instances, a considerably fast heartbeat can cause lightheadedness and unconsciousness, which is something more serious that one would expect.
+In some instances, a considerably fast heartbeat can cause lightheadedness and unconsciousness, which is something more serious than one would expect.
 The bad news is that if this is the case, it means you need to stop taking caffeine entirely.
 You don’t want to take it too far especially when your body is the one at stake.

 Coffee contains laxative properties that can help with regular bowel movement.
 But if you drink more than 2-cups per day, you might get diarrhea as a result.
 If you notice that diarrhea is becoming a normal part of your daily routine, you should start withdrawing from caffeine slowly.
 Surely, it’s not something you want to persist especially if your work and overall lifestyle requires you to stay outside most of the time.
-And if you notice that your stomach hurts every time you drink coffee, then why continues drinking it?
+And if you notice that your stomach hurts every time you drink coffee, then why continue drinking it?

 Sleeping problems are a strong indication that your coffee intake is high.
 Even if you feel that coffee doesn’t have any considerable impact on your body, it can still disrupt your sleep cycle.
 Mayo Clinic states that coffee can stay in the system for as long as 14 hours.
 It can also heighten the times you wake up during the night and reduce your overall sleeping hours.